s0undt3ch/vagrant-baseboxes/README.rst

 ==================

 This project is used to maintain some Veewee definition files which will allow us to (re)create some Vagrant boxes in order to test Salt projects.
+This is based on `Tim Dysinger's`_ work.

-The simplest way I've found to have Veewee and Vagrant working without any glitches is by using RVM which is kind of ruby's equivalent of python's virtualenv.
+The simplest way I've found to have `Veewee`_ and `Vagrant`_ working without any glitches is by using RVM which is kind of ruby's equivalent of python's `virtualenv`_.

 So in some quick easy steps::